naelopode/Automated-Paper-Tracking/README.md

 Folders videos, trajectories and working_dir should be user generated.

+You can install the necessary conda environment by using 'conda env create -f environment.yml'
 ### Steps
 1. Calibrate each cameras using provided checkboard.
     1. Record videos of the [checkboad](/misc/camera-calibration-checker-board_9x7.pdf) with various angles and from various distances with each camera you are going to use.